EENI Global Business School

 1. Introduction to the Hindu Economic Area

-2. Influence of Hinduism, Jainism, Sikhism, and Zoroastrianism on the Hindu Civilization
+2. Influence of Hinduism, Jainism, Sikhism, and Zoroastrianism on Hindu Civilization

-3. Area of influence of the Hindu Civilization: Nepal, Mauritius, Bhutan, Indonesia, and East Africa
+3. Area of influence of Hindu Civilization: Nepal, Mauritius, Bhutan, Indonesia, and East Africa

-4. Interactions of the Hindu Civilization with the other civilizations
+4. Interactions of Hindu Civilization with other civilizations

 S P Hinduja, Hindu Businessman, India, Application of Vedic Principles of Work

-The objectives of the subject “Hinduism, Ethics and Business” are the following:
+The educational aims of the Subject “Hinduism, Ethics and Business” are the following:

 1. To understand the fundamentals of Hinduism